 I often hear my fellow Catholics, many of whom consider themselves to be pro-life, say that there are times when capital punishment is necessary.
 And what they say is completely orthodox according to Paragraph No. 2266 of the Catechism of the Catholic Church, which reads:

 “The efforts of the state to curb the spread of behavior harmful to people’s rights and to the basic rules of civil society correspond to the requirement of safeguarding the common good.
-Legitimate public authority has the right and duty to inflict punishment proportionate to the gravity of the offense.
+The legitimate public authority has the right and duty to inflict punishment proportionate to the gravity of the offense.
 Punishment has the primary aim of redressing the disorder introduced by the offense.
 When it is willingly accepted by the guilty party, it assumes the value of expiation.
 Punishment then, in addition to defending public order and protecting people’s safety, has a medicinal purpose: as far as possible, it must contribute to the correction of the guilty party.”

 I understand the responsibility of the Catholic Church to offer society clear and constructive means to better glorify God, but this paragraph of the Catechism offers little Heavenly good.
 Basically, it is stating that the death penalty is a tool of justice that the state has recourse to.
 What it fails to address is that the ‘state’ oftentimes fails to render justice in a manner which pleases God.
-What are these human behaviors that spread and are harmful to people’s rights and to the basic rules civil society?
+What are these human behaviors that spread and are harmful to people’s rights and to the basic rules of civil society?
 In China, North Korea, and other digressing secular and radical Muslim states, ‘harmful behaviors’ could be things that are quite ‘helpful behaviors’ in truly Christian states.
 Therefore, because the death penalty can never be justly applied in every state, the Church ought not to advance it as a solution for any state.

 The next paragraph of the Catechism of the Catholic Church (No. 2267) is much better in my opinion.
 It states:

 “Assuming that the guilty party’s identity and responsibility have been fully determined, the traditional teaching of the Church does not exclude recourse to the death penalty if this is the only possible way of effectively defending human lives against the unjust aggressor.
-If, however, non-lethal means are sufficient to defend and protect people’s safety from the aggressor, authority will limit itself to such means, as these are more in keeping with the concrete conditions of the common good and more in conformity to the dignity of the human person.
+If, however, non-lethal means are sufficient to defend and protect people’s safety from the aggressor, the authority will limit itself to such means, as these are more in keeping with the concrete conditions of the common good and more in conformity to the dignity of the human person.
 Today, in fact, as a consequence of the possibilities which the state has for effectively preventing crime, by rendering one who has committed an offense incapable of doing harm – without definitely taking away from him the possibility of redeeming himself – the cases in which the execution of the offender is an absolute necessity “are very rare, if not practically nonexistent.”

 Let us start from the top, “Assuming that the guilty party’s identity and responsibility have been fully determined . . .”
 What the Church is saying here is that you cannot sentence innocent people to death row.
-Yet, again, just because a jury votes by majority or unanimously that a person is guilty does not necessarily mean that they are truly guilty.
-Just because a judge or a panel of judges find that by the preponderance or circumstantial evidence that a person is guilty does not necessarily mean that they are guilty and worthy of capital punishment.
+Yet, again, just because a jury votes by a majority or unanimously that a person is guilty does not necessarily mean that they are truly guilty.
+Just because a judge or a panel of judges find that by the preponderance of circumstantial evidence that a person is guilty does not necessarily mean that they are guilty and worthy of capital punishment.
 It has even been found that just because a person admits to being guilty in a police interrogation room does not necessarily mean that they actually committed the crime.

-Therefore, because capital punishment is never consistent from state to state; meaning that in one state murder is a death penalty crime and in the next state being a Christian is death penalty crime, it should never been be allowed in any state.
+Therefore, because capital punishment is never consistent from state to state; meaning that in one state murder is a death penalty crime and in the next state being a Christian is death penalty crime, it should never have been be allowed in any state.
 The thing about laws is that laws change from generation to generation, so there is no absolute method to ensure that only certain crimes will be subject to the death penalty.
 It may very well be the case that one day witches will face the death penalty again.

 To that point, the Salem Witch Hunt, the death of John the Baptist, the Holy Innocents, Christ Jesus, and Christian martyrs for the past two thousand years, are all good examples of the death penalty never being executed with 100% certainty or righteousness intact.
 Innocent people are executed throughout the world for crimes of which they are not guilty of.
 Innocent people are executed throughout the world for crimes that are questionably criminal acts; acts that do not truly harm persons, places, or things.
 Seventeen people in the U.S. have been exonerated primarily due to new DNA evidence.
 The number itself, seventeen, seems small until you realize the potential, importance, power, and value that just one human life can have.
 Therefore, if the death penalty can never be safely rendered with absolute certainty and righteousness in every case, then there is no reason for us to have comfort in it being rendering justly in any case.